JR63/SbusToPwm/ReadMe.md

-Arduino used as SBUS to 16-channels PPM decoder
+Arduino used as SBUS to 16-channels PWM decoder

 Analog input A4 is used to set the failsafe times to the current received pulses.
 Connect a switch to this and connect to ground to set the failsafe.